akingsley22/configure-ad/README.md

 -You can now log into Client-1 as a normal, non-administrative user

-   -Normally you would want to do this with Group Policy that allows you to change MANY systems at once
+   -Normally you would want to do this with Group Policy that allows you to change MANY systems at once!